cakravue/sikhliterature/web/docs/suraj-prakash/rut-1/ansu-25.md

 # Rut 1, Ansu 25
 ## The discussion at home; the Ranjit Nagara

+Questions:
+1. What is Mata Gujri’s advice to her son, and her reasoning?
+2. Who speaks up in response, and what does he say?
+3. What response does the Guru give to the masands & Mata Gujri Ji

 *Dohra*

 **[1]** Sri Satguru rose at first light, and washed and bathed.
 He went first to his mother, made his bow to her, and sat down.